MatthiesenXYZ/astro-ghostcms/README.md

 ![Astro-GhostCMS-Demo](https://repository-images.githubusercontent.com/742727289/f4a54637-44bd-49f5-8426-18dcccdbe5a6)

+[Live Demo](https://astro-ghostcms.netlify.app/) of the Astro-GhostCMS integration in action!

 Astro minimum Version: **Astro v4.0**

 This Integration is 2 parts.
 Firstly, there is the API portion that uses the `@tryghost/content-api` to create the link between astro and GhostCMS.
 From there we move to the Second Part, which is a theme pre-programmed to pull ALL of its data from GhostCMS iteself instead of storing any data locally outside of Build.